digiscot/digiscot-website/pages/challenge-fund.md

 For more information please [contact us](/contact/).

+<a href="/ChallengeFundForms/Forms/Welcome.html" class="btn btn-primary btn-lg">Apply Now</a>

 ##Previous Rounds

 ###Call 2 (Spring 2015)

-With 150 great applications received for Call 2, we are delighted to announce that the [Digital Participation Leadership Group](/about/) has made 33 direct offers of funding for digital participation projects.
-The organisations who will be receiving funding are listed below:
+With 150 great applications received for Call 2, we were delighted to announce that the [Digital Participation Leadership Group](/about/) made 33 direct offers of funding for digital participation projects.
+You can find out more about the organisations that received funding on our [project pages](/projects/).

-* Stromness Community Centre
-* Leonard Cheshire
-* Argyll Voluntary Action
-* Bonkle Computer Club
-* Moray Firth media trust
-* Merkinch Partnership
-* Glasgow Life
-* Move On Limited
-* Moray Council Libraries
-* Castle Douglas Community IT Centre
-* The Scottish Highlands And Islands And Morayshire Chinese Association
-* Merkinch Community Centre
-* North Highland Language Centre
-* West Of Scotland Housing Association Ltd
-* Centre for Nordic Studies
-* FACT Forres Area Community Trust
-* St Andrews Church of Scotland, Arbroath (Havilah Project)
-* Flourish House
-* Colonsay and Oransay Heritage Trust
-* Cranhill Development Trust
-* The Ayrshire Community Trust
-* Scottish Borders Council
-* Thenue Housing Association Ltd
-* Partnerships For Wellbeing
-* Blackwood Foundation
-* North West Training Centre
-* Youthlink Scotland
-* Hebridean Connections
-* Citizens Online
-* Deaf Connections
-* Dundee Augmentative and Alternative Communication (AAC) Research Group
-* Co Chomunn na Pairce
-* Scottish Women's Aid

-You can find out more about what's been funded on our [project pages](/projects/).
 We are also following up with a number of applicants to seek alternative support for their projects from organisations that have signed [Scotland's Digital Participation Charter](/charter/).

 ###Call 1 (Winter 2014)